 - California Kids History Catalog

-In 1980, Stewart Brand organized a "learning expedition" with Paul Hawken and Michael Phillips as fellow faculty.
+In 1980, as part of his Uncommon Courtesy School Stewart Brand organized a "learning expedition" with Paul Hawken and Michael Phillips as fellow faculty.
 The three of them took participants around to visit Briarpatch businesses as exemplars of values-based businesses that also made a profit.

 In 1981, based on this "learning expedition" idea, Andora Freeman, Shali Parsons, Michael Phillips, and Claude Whitmyer founded Noren Institute, a business school affiliated with the Briarpatch.
 After the first year, Shali Parsons moved away to Hawaii, Charmian Anderson joined Noren breifly and then Salli Rasberry came on board.
 Noren offered courses twice a year until 1986, including classics such as: